Sacred Songs: Background

-In the early 1970s, Hall had formed Hall & Oates, a partnership with guitarist/songwriter John Oates.
+In the early 1970s, Daryl Hall had formed Hall & Oates, a partnership with guitarist and songwriter John Oates.
 They had produced several hit pop singles, but Hall had grown to feel artistically limited and in 1977 was much more concerned with expressing his own outlook on life and music than with making more hit songs.

-Fripp had dissolved his group King Crimson in 1974, and after a sabbatical, returned to music with session work and other guest appearances.
+Robert Fripp had dissolved his progressive rock group King Crimson in 1974, and, after a sabbatical during which he considered himself retired from music for good, returned to music with session work and other guest appearances.

-According to the notes for the 1999 CD reissue of Sacred Songs, and to Eric Tamm's book-length study of Fripp's music, Hall and Fripp first met in 1974.
+According to the liner notes for the 1999 CD reissue of Sacred Songs and Fripp biographer Eric Tamm, Hall and Fripp first met in 1974.
 Already familiar with one another's work, the duo felt an instant rapport, and planned to work together.

-In 1977, Hall and Fripp reconnected while Hall was writing songs for his solo debut; Hall drafted Fripp as producer and guitarist.
-Hall wrote all the songs, except "Urban Landscape", (a 'Frippertronics' solo), and "NYCNY" for which Fripp wrote the music and Hall the lyrics, and which appeared also on Fripp's Exposure (1979) only with different lyrics as "I May Not Have Had Enough of Me but I've Had Enough of You".
+In 1977, Hall and Fripp reconnected while Hall was writing songs for his solo debut, and Hall drafted Fripp as the album's producer and guitarist.
+Hall wrote all of the album's songs except for "Urban Landscape" (a "Frippertronics" solo by Fripp) and "NYCNY", for which Fripp wrote the music and Hall the lyrics; both of these tracks appeared on Fripp's solo album Exposure (1979), with the latter given new lyrics sung by Peter Hammill and Terre Roche and retitled "I May Not Have Had Enough of Me but I've Had Enough of You".

 Sacred Songs was recorded in a span of three weeks, with most of the songs initially recorded with Hall singing and playing piano alongside Fripp's guitar work, followed by overdubs by Hall & Oates' regular touring band.
-Hall insisted on working with his own band rather than with the Los Angeles session musicians who had played on Bigger Than Both of Us (1976), the previous fifth Hall & Oates album.
-Although the session players were uniformly excellent musicians, Hall felt their performances were hampered by a disconnectedness from the songs.
-The album was originally intended to be part of a loose trilogy of sorts with Peter Gabriel's 1978 second album and Fripp's Exposure (1979), all of which Fripp produced.

-Besides Hall and Fripp, the backing band for the album consisted of bassist Kenny Passarelli, drummer Roger Pope, and guitarist Caleb Quaye, all of whom were then part of the second iteration of the Elton John Band, which had started recording and touring with John beginning in 1975.
+Hall insisted on working with his own band rather than with the Los Angeles session musicians who had played on Hall & Oates' Bigger Than Both of Us (1976); Hall felt their performances were hampered by a disconnectedness from the songs.
+The album was intended as part of a loose trilogy with Peter Gabriel's 1978 self-titled album and Exposure (1979), all of which Fripp produced.
+Besides Hall and Fripp, the backing band for the album consisted of bassist Kenny Passarelli, drummer Roger Pope, and guitarist Caleb Quaye, all of whom were then part of the second iteration of the Elton John Band.

-RCA shelves the album
+Release, aftermath, and legacy

-Though still relatively pop-oriented, Sacred Songs was very different from Hall & Oates, and RCA Records feared the album might be unsuccessful and alienate Hall's mainstream fans.
-So the company shelved the record, and the release was postponed indefinitely.

-Outraged, Hall and Fripp passed tapes of Sacred Songs to music journalists and disc jockeys.
+Though still relatively pop-oriented, Sacred Songs was very different from the work of Hall & Oates, and RCA Records feared the album might be unsuccessful and alienate Hall's mainstream fans.
+Its release was postponed indefinitely; outraged, Hall and Fripp passed tapes of Sacred Songs to music journalists and disc jockeys.
 Tosches notes that a groundswell of interest was generated inside the music profession and from Hall's fans with a letter-writing campaign directed at RCA requesting the album's release.